Skip to content

 action secrets and variables screen

-3. Tap on New repository secret and add each of the 6 Secrets
+3. Tap on New secret and add each of the 6 Secrets

 • You will notices the New secret dialog looks a little different